fngoc/cub3D/README.md

 Take a screenshot: ``./cub3D [map.cub] --save``.

+## Configuration file map.cub

+This file is given as first argument to a program and contains info about:

+* Screen resolution
+* Notrh, South, East, West textrures for walls and sprite in .xpm files
+* Ceiling and floor color in RGB format
+* Map where 1 - wall, 0 - empty space, N/W/E/S - initial direction of a player, 2 - sprite

+## Checking the validity of map.cub

+If any misconfiguration of any kind is encountered in the file, the program must exit properly and return "Error\n" followed by an explicit error message.
+Some of requirements are subjective.

 ## my_test

 Insert the code from ``tests.c`` in ``main.c``, compile and look at the result.